PauseAI/pauseai-website/src/posts/counter-arguments.md

 ## Regulation will prevent AI risks

-- Skeptics say regulatory oversight and ethical guidelines will restrain harmful AI applications so we need not worry.
+- Skeptics say regulatory oversight and ethical guidelines will restrain harmful AI applications, so we need not worry.
 - But regulatory policy often lags behind technological developments, especially exponential advances.
 Self-regulation in a competitive environment is also insufficient.
 Technical AI safety research is still crucial.

 ## Conclusion